 The development of the StarForce protection system started in 1998.
 Two years later, in September 2000, StarForce Technologies was established.
 The first game to protect was the game named Cockroaches and published by Russobit-M, one of the largest distributors of PC games in Russia and the CIS and a key player in the PC game industry.

-At the moment, StarForce Technologies is among the top three worldwide vendors of copy protection software and the key developer of intellectual property protection solutions for the Russian and CIS markets.
-Customers of StarForce Technologies include Coral Consortium, Russian Railways, 1C, Mail.ru, Aeroflot, SUN InBev Russia, AMD Labs, ATC International, MediaHouse, Russobit M, New Disc, Buka, Snowball, 2Play, GFI, CENEGA, Akella, etc.
+At the moment, StarForce Technologies is among the top three worldwide vendors of copy protection software and the key developer of intellectual property protection solutions.
+Customers of StarForce Technologies include Coral Consortium, Riot Games, Crytek, 1C, Mail.ru, Aeroflot, SUN InBev Russia, AMD Labs, ATC International, MediaHouse, Russobit M, New Disc, Buka, Snowball, 2Play, GFI, CENEGA, Akella, etc.